 Schlumberger’s dividend and dividend yield

-Schlumberger’s dividend yield, expressed its dividend per share relative to its stock price, is the highest among our selected set of oilfield equipment and services (or OFS) companies.
-On May 2, 2017, SLB’s stock price had fallen 10% compared to a year earlier.
-SLB’s unchanged DPS and lower stock price caused its dividend yield to rise to ~2.8% from ~2.5% last year.
+Schlumberger’s dividend yield, expressed as dividend per share relative to the share price, is the highest among our set of OFS (oilfield equipment and services) companies.
+As of August 7, 2017, Schlumberger’s stock price fell 19%—compared to last year.
+Its unchanged DPS and lower stock price caused its dividend yield to rise ~3.0% as of August 7 from ~2.5% last year.
 Schlumberger accounts for 0.38% of the iShares Dow Jones US ETF (IYY).
 IYY rose 14% in the past year.

-In the next article, we’ll compare the relative valuation multiples of these OFS energy stocks.
+In the next part, we’ll compare the relative valuation multiples for these OFS energy stocks.